PlayerMartin/gros/docs/reference/decisions.md

 - shadcn/ui for accessible component primitives.
 - Recharts for pie and line charts.

+## Currency display conventions

+- The currency mark always follows the amount (`1 000€`, `12.3k€`), never precedes it.
+- Per-account totals always show in that account's own currency — the dashboard Accounts card and the settings list never convert them.
+- The All view reports everything in the primary currency (converted).
+  Filtering the dashboard to one account switches the header, charts and spending to that account's native currency with no FX conversion.
+- Money figures are one type-scale step larger than labels everywhere, for mobile readability.

+## Tag colors

+- Deterministic per-tag color: hash of the tag id into a 10-color palette, so a tag's color never shifts when other tags or transactions are added.
+- "Uncategorized" (seeded tag or null id) is locked to a fixed neutral gray in every view.
+- Shared implementation in `lib/utils/colors.ts` so all colored views stay consistent.

+## Whole-row transaction editing

+- A transaction row is a real `<button>`; clicking anywhere opens the editor.
+- Delete is available both from the edit dialog and via a compact ✕ on the row.
+- Replaced the earlier per-row "Edit" button + confirm flow.

+## Currency-change propagation

+- API client fetches use `cache: no-store` so a stale merged response can never be served after a settings change.
+- Settings dispatches a `finance:currency-changed` window event; dashboard and activity views listen and re-fetch in place — no refresh or navigation needed.

+## Donut tooltip placement

+- Donut charts pin the hover popup to the right of the ring via a fixed Recharts `position` (with `allowEscapeViewBox`), so the centered "Total" stays visible and the popup does not drift over content.

 ## Snapshots/caching: Postponed

 - Replaying even 10k events is milliseconds in SQLite.